davidindub/designland/README.md

 [Closed Issues on GitHub for the project](https://github.com/davidindub/designland/issues?q=is%3Aissue+is%3Aclosed)

 I used [GitHub issues](https://github.com/davidindub/designland/issues) for the product backlog containing the user stories.
 Issues were also used for bug reports so I could keep track of tricky bugs over time.

+CRUD functionality
+- Users can read all approved resources, and create, update and delete resources they contributed.
+- Users can create, update, read and delete their accounts/profiles.
+- Admins can create, read, update and delete all resources.

 <details>
 <summary>Screenshot of the product backlog</summary>